UCLA-Hackers/twitter-watson-personality-insights/README.md

-# ucla_bootcamp_project-1
+# GiftHub

+Have you ever struggled finding gifts for a friend?
+Is that friend on twitter?
+Use GiftHub to get gift suggestions for your friends!

 ## Directions
 In the command line, type 'npm install' to download node packages.
+Go to package.json file to view dependencies.
 - Optimized for Chrome for best viewing experience.

-## Live Link (If relevant)
+## Live Link
  - https://ucla-hackers.github.io/twitter-watson-personality-insights/

-## Description on how to use the app

-## Requirements
-#### Add a simple description of what the HW requirements were

-- Add bullets
-- Like this

-1. Or you can use numbered lists
-2. Like this
-	- You can also add a tab and a "-" to add a sub-bullet like this
-3. Make sure the requirements are understandable
+## How To Use GiftHub
+1. Create a login
+2. Type the twitter handle of someone you'd like to purchase a gift for
+3. Browse eBay gift suggestions based off his/her personality

 ## Technologies Used
 #### Use bullets to list out the technologies used.
 For example,
 - Jquery for Dom Manipulation
-- AJAX for API GET requests
+- AJAX for API GET/POST requests
+	- Twitter, IBM Watson Personality Insights, eBay
+- D3 for data visualization
+- Node.js (npm)
+- Express.js for routing
+- Firebase for user authentication
+- Bootstrap, Google Fonts, custom CSS for styling
+- Heroku for backend Proxy APIs
+-

 ## Technologies Considered But Not Used
-#### Use bullets to list out the technologies used.
-For example,
 - p5.js was not used because of it's native onload property.

 ## Code Explaination